 4- Surface Porosity

-Porosity is a measure of how much air can pass through a material, and different materials have different levels of porosity.
+Porosity is a measure of how much air can pass through a material, and we know that different materials have different porosity levels based on their composition.

 5- Time of Day